 Orthopaedic Sports Medicine and Shoulder Fellowship

-The McGovern School of Medicine, a part of The University of Texas Health Science Center at Houston Orthopaedic Sports Medicine and Shoulder Fellowship is a one year ACGME accredited post-graduate sports medicine fellowship.
+The McGovern School of Medicine, a part of The University of Texas Health Science Center at Houston Orthopaedic Sports Medicine and Shoulder Fellowship is a one-year ACGME accredited post-graduate sports medicine fellowship.
 This is a multidisciplinary fellowship that interacts closely with other medical specialties including athletic training, physical therapy, sports concussion, and basic and clinical science research.
 This year’s class will consist of four fellows whose education will be overseen by 5 full-time faculty and 9 additional faculty.
-Dr. Christopher Harner is the Fellowship Program Director.
+Dr. Steven Flores the Fellowship Program Director.

 The Sports Medicine fellowship is an extremely active clinical fellowship with exposure to ACL reconstructions, Meniscal Transplants, Osteochondrial Transplants, PCL Reconstructions, Multi-ligament Reconstructions, UCL Reconstructions, Rotator Cuff Repairs, Labral Repairs, Total Shoulder, Arthroplasty, Hip Preservation, Hip Arthroscopy, Hip Labral Repairs, and Hip Injections.

 Under the direction of Dr. Lowe, the Sports Medicine Fellowship program has built a world class faculty.
 There are international and national experts in all fields of orthopedic surgery.
 More importantly, the program prides itself in assuring that its faculty are trained to be the best educators possible.